coopnorge/mage/docs/index.md

     service-account: ${{ vars.PALLET_SERVICE_ACCOUNT }}
 ```

-If you did not create a system through inventory you have to hardcode the
+If you did not create a system through inventory you have to hard-code the
 inputs.

 ```yaml